tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/1d17b1eff11942129ad5e541f75d65d9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-It's like a strategy canvas where you can make explicit the various strategy dependencies, all with live data.
+I like this idea - that we should be questioning and exploring the dependencies of our strategic plan directly!
+We make a bunch of assumptions in the initial strategy pitch and then.... never go back and check whether we were right?
+Seems kinds of nuts.

 📈📈📈

 I'm also interested in what [Variance](https://www.variance.com/) is building.
-Starting with the opinionated thesis that Product-Led Growth should enable prospects to engage, sign-up, set up billing and then actually use the product they are building a reporting product that allows you to see prospects on an account by account basis as they move through various "milestones" of user action:
+Starting with the opinionated thesis that Product-Led Growth should enable prospects to engage, sign-up, set up billing and then actually use the product - Variance is building a reporting product that allows you to see prospects on an account by account basis as they move through various "milestones" of user action:

 ![Variance milestones screenshot](https://assets.website-files.com/5e5af55b2c0cd951836b9715/61b270ab02e1c372bd9b4517_Ca6A0P95OfOwDSakqbhdcJzdXAErLuGwcPxKV8SCs_-RrgfVOXw8xUNaLKYEHBKgaX3ShECc0wW67w5gf2wk_ATv-2yaXsSC0O324O0ok6Uolpl-PE_5C3qsZr9QeQ5jr1f35QK7.png)